Twin paradox: Distinction between what they see and what they calculate

 when the image was emitted.
-A similar calculation reveals that his twin was aging at the same reduced rate of εfrest in all low frequency images.
+A similar calculation reveals that his twin was ageing at the same reduced rate of εfrest in all low frequency images.

 Simultaneity in the Doppler shift calculation

 It may be difficult to see where simultaneity came into the Doppler shift calculation, and indeed the calculation is often preferred because one does not have to worry about simultaneity.
-As seen above, the ship twin can convert his received Doppler-shifted rate to a slower rate of the clock of the distant clock for both red and blue images.
-If he ignores simultaneity, he might say his twin was aging at the reduced rate throughout the journey and therefore should be younger than he is.
-He is now back to square one, and has to take into account the change in his notion of simultaneity at the turnaround.
-The rate he can calculate for the image (corrected for Doppler effect) is the rate of the Earth twin's clock at the moment it was sent, not at the moment it was received.
-Since he receives an unequal number of red and blue shifted images, he should realize that the red and blue shifted emissions were not emitted over equal time periods for the Earth twin, and therefore he must account for simultaneity at a distance.
+As seen above, the ship twin can convert the received Doppler-shifted rate to a slower rate of the clock of the distant clock for both red and blue images.
+When ignoring simultaneity, the ship twin might say the Earth twin was ageing at the reduced rate throughout the journey and therefore should be younger than they are.
+The ship twin is now back to square one, and has to take into account the change in their notion of simultaneity at the turnaround.
+The rate they can calculate for the image (corrected for Doppler effect) is the rate of the Earth twin's clock at the moment it was sent, not at the moment it was received.
+Since they receive an unequal number of red and blue shifted images, they should realise that the red and blue shifted emissions were not emitted over equal time periods for the Earth twin, and therefore they must account for simultaneity at a distance.